 This was asked if the individual was over the age of 20.
 It was important for the government to know the level of literacy of the population.

-Infirmity, pauper or convict
+Infirmity, pauper, or convict

 Another key element that the government was interested in was the infirmity of the individual.
-The possible answers were deaf-mute, blind, insane or idiotic.
+The possible answers were deaf-mute, blind, insane, or idiotic.

-This is particularly true for Australian citizens, where more than one fifth of the current population can claim to have a convict ancestor.
+This is particularly true for Australian citizens, where more than one-fifth of the current population can claim to have a convict ancestor.

-There are many ‘skeletons’ in the family closet and with the aid of this question you may find one in your family too.
+There are many ‘skeletons’ in the family closet and with the aid of this question, you may find one in your family too.

-Where Can I Find The 1850 Census Records?
+Where Can I Find These Records?

-So now you have learned what you can find within the 1850 census records.
+So now you have learned what you can find within these records.
 You have seen that they offer so much information that you can use for your genealogy research.

 Your FREE option!

 I have found so many of my ancestors by using this site and that’s because they have millions of records for you to search through.

 That’s not to say though that searching their site is a mammoth exercise.
 It’s not, it is relatively easy.

 One of them is that you may not be able to find all that you are looking for within their database.
-And you will therefore need to look at the paid options.

 There will come a time when you will need to spend some money on your family history project.

 Your PAID options!

 If you cannot find your ancestor on one of these sites then I do suggest that you check the other.

 There may also be transcription errors when it comes to the people responsible for entering details from these records into their database.

 And so if one site may have incorrectly indexed a record then you may have better luck finding your ancestor on the other site that I have offered you to search.

 But do not get carried away when it comes to finding ancestors and going off on a tangent.

 I have searched for one ancestor and then seen something of interest with say his partner.
 I have then followed the path and before you know it I am looking at a cousin’s records.

 As I have said at the start of this post I am fascinated with finding cousins.
 But in going along this path I have essentially stopped what I was doing and moved on.

 You need to find all that you can on one ancestor, assimilate and enter that information and then move on to the next ancestor.

 By trying to put into words what you have found you can then ask yourself questions as to your ancestor’s life.
-Questions such as their migration as I have posed earlier.
+Questions such as their migration as I have posted earlier.

 Also, for anyone interested in your family history it is far easier for them to read a book rather than look at charts or reports.
-How dull is that?

 You can see where what is missing from your story of your ancestor’s life and what you need to research next about him or her.

 Thank You and Please Leave A Comment

-I hope you enjoyed this post explaining what you can learn from the 1880 census records.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+I hope you enjoyed this post explaining what you can learn from the 1850 census records.
+If you have any questions or comments then please leave a comment below.